anton-k/talks/csound-journal/Csound-expression-paper.md

 ~~~

 We get an error.
 Why does it happen?
 We can sum only values of the same type.
 But our values `drone` and `rhythm` have different types.
-We can heck the type of
+We can check the type of
 any value in the interpreter with command `:t value`

 ~~~haskell